GoogleCloudPlatform/cicd-foundation/exercises/01_workstation/README.md

 ## Access your Cloud Workstation

+👉 [Download the `ws.sh` shell script](https://github.com/GoogleCloudPlatform/cicd-jumpstart/tree/main/bin/ws.sh) and place it in your PATH.

 👉 Export the following environment variables in your shell:
 - `WS_REGION`: the name of the Google Cloud **region** to use
 - `WS_CLUSTER`: the name of the Cloud Workstation **cluster**